 Shocked?
 Because as a business owner, you were always told to sell.
 Not any more.
 Try tweet a Sale Board? or post a Buy-Me? image on Instagram.
 You are bound to be unfollowed, or blocked right away.
 The reality of social media is that nobody wants to buy a product.
 Nobody is interested in promoting your business.
 As an audience, people seek life changers.

 Therefore, don’t tell them what your product deals with, tell them how it can transform their life experience.

 Take away: In-your-face advertisement is offensive.
 Therefore trade ideas, share experiences, narrate stories that encircle your business/brand.
 At the same time, be genuine and subtle.
 Larger than life promises are a big disappointment.
 Check out how Nike sells ideas much before they sell shoes.

-Social media has revolutionized networking and communication, but at the same time it has lost real connections.
-The world of business on social front seems mechanized.
+Social media has revolutionized networking and communication, but at the same time, it has lost real connections.
+The world of business on the social front seems mechanized.
 Therefore, humanize your business to connect with your customers.
-Build rapport with your audience audience.
-Keep them in loop about your progress, your work status, off the schedule fun through social media.
+Build rapport with your audience.
+Keep them in loop about your progress, your work status, off the scheduled fun through social media.
 Be real.
-Your audience will chose the brand that is more humanizing and vocal about their business.
+Your audience will choose the brand that is more humanizing and vocal about their business.

 Take away: Be interactive as well as receptive, like a next-to-door buddy for them.
 Make them believe in the quality of your service.
 You are after all working for improving their life, isn’t it?
 Also, never ignore an email or a message.
 Avoid automated replies, unless you have a robot working at your support desk.